mbucchia/OpenXR-Toolkit/FAQ.md

 Yes, even the NVIDIA Image Scaling (NIS) will work on non-NVIDIA cards, and AMD's FSR will work on non-AMD cards.

-Foveated rendering is only supported with the following GPUs:

-* NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12 applications.
-* AMD RX 6000 series, with DX12 applications only.
+Foveated rendering requires additional support, see See [index#supported-graphics-cards](supported graphics cards).

-## Q: Does the OpenXR Toolkit work with DX11 and DX12?
+## Q: Does the OpenXR Toolkit work with OpenGL or Vulkan.

-It works with both, however DX12 support is considered experimental at this time.
+No.

 ## Q: Will the OpenXR Toolkit work with other games like the ones from Steam?

-This software only works with OpenXR applications, not OpenVR applications.
+This software only works with OpenXR applications, not OpenVR not OVR applications.
+See [index#supported-applications](supported applications).

-Some OpenVR applications are supported through the use of [OpenComposite](opencomposite).

-Whether it is OpenXR applications or OpenVR applications, we cannot guarantee it will work.

 ## Q: Do I need to uninstall the OpenXR Toolkit if a game is not compatible?